- My parents left school at 13 and 14 and never owned a Bible. They wanted me to be better educated than they were.

 - Richard Holloway had earlier had a big impact on my thinking – see “Broken Myths”.

-- Towards the end of 2012 I watched a lengthy BBC TV series entitled “A History of the World” by Andrew Marr, that highlighted for me the reality that the universe has existed for some 13.8 billion years but that civilisation as we know it is no more than about 13,500 years old.
+- Towards the end of 2012 I watched a lengthy BBC TV series entitled “A History of the World” by Andrew Marr, that highlighted for me the reality that the universe has existed for some 13.8 billion years but that civilisation as we know it is no more than about 12,500 years old.
+This just raised several more of those awkward questions to which there are no easy answers – such as, “What is religion – is it man’s attempt to explain the inexplicable?”.
 It occurred to me that so much human history has been influenced in such a short time by the many world religions.
 Some might find my notes enlightening – see sidebar.

 - In “Another Watershed – April 2016” I have described the impact of a lengthy podcast with Rob Bell and Richard Rohr.
-Even as I listened to this for the first time I just knew that this was another personal watershed.
-This is now one of the foundations of my blog.
+Even as I listened to this for the first time I just knew that this was another personal watershed – another real turning point!

 - It was in July 2016 that I read an article by a pastor I have known well for some 35 years.
 He wrote: